m4ttsch/omscs-notes-notes/computer-networks/Content Distribution.md

 ## Implementing Consistent Hashing
 To find the node responsible for a given key, there are two main strategies.

 On the one hand, a node can know the location of every other node.
-In this case, lookups are are fast - O(1) - but the routing table are large: O(N).
+In this case, lookups are are fast - O(1) - but the routing tables are large: O(N).

 Alternatively, each node can know only its immediate successor: the node with the smallest ID larger than the current node.
 This makes the routing table size constant - only one entry.
 Unfortunately, this scheme also makes lookups grow linearly with the number of nodes.